Nausea: Common Causes and Natural Healing Strategies

 Improve Stomach Acid Levels

 Stomach acid is absolutely critical for disinfecting and killing bad bacteria in your gut.
 If your body doesn’t have enough stomach acid, it may result in microbial overgrowth, poor digestion, and nausea.
-Hence, improving your stomach acid levels is crucial or resolving nausea.
+Hence, improving your stomach acid levels is crucial for resolving nausea.

-Some ways to improve your stomach acid levels include eating ginger, drinking very little with your meals and holding off until after your meals, taking liquid meals, such as protein shakes, and eating fermented foods.
+Some ways to improve your stomach acid levels include eating ginger, drinking very little with your meals, holding off until after your meals, taking liquid meals, such as protein shakes, and eating fermented foods.
 To learn more about the importance of stomach acid and how to improve it, read this article.

 nausea